 - If the student previously completed the course with less than a grade of C (or equivalent) and the course is necessary to satisfy requirements for a degree or certificate, the student may enroll and be claimed in the course one additional time; or

 - If a course has been approved by the Illinois Community College Board to be repeated, the student may repeat the course and be claimed as often as approved by the Illinois Community College Board.

-- In instances where a student repeats a given course, both courses will be recorded on the student's transcript.
+In instances where a student repeats a given course, both courses will be recorded on the student's transcript.
 The higher of the two grades will be recorded on the transcript and used in computing the cumulative grade point average.
-The lower of the two grades will be converted to "R" and not be computed in the grade point average nor will it be applicable to a degree or certificate.
+The lower of the two grades will not be computed in the grade point average nor will it be applicable to a degree or certificate.

 For financial aid purposes, courses repeated after a student has received a grade of A, B, C, or D will not be counted in determining the amount of federally-funded or state-funded financial aid, including the federal Pell grant and the state monetary award program grant, unless one or more of the following conditions exist: